sadat-hossain-pial/Fake-News-Detection/README.md

 # Fake-News-Detection
-for rnn algorithm dataset was collected from: https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset
+For rnn algorithm dataset was collected from: https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset